lahaxearnaud/honeypot-bundle/README.md

     # ------------------
     # | Optional part, used only for local lock
     # ------------------
+    localLock:
-    lockTtl: 60 # (default: 60) duration in s of the local lock
+        lockTtl: 60 # (default: 60) duration in s of the local lock, this config is not used for cloudflare lock

     # ------------------
     # | Optional part, used only if you enable cloudflare policy